 As with previous ARM processors, there is an SVC instruction that generates an SVC.
-SVCs are normally used to request privileged operations or access to system resources from an operating system.
+A typical use for SVCs is to request privileged operations or access to system resources from an operating system.

 The SVC instruction has a number embedded within it, often referred to as the SVC number.
-On most ARM processors, this is used to indicate the service that is being requested.
+On most ARM processors, the SVC number indicates the service that is being requested.
 On microcontroller profiles, the processor saves the argument registers to the stack on the initial exception entry.